revoalfaruq/trashearn/README.md

 ## How to Run

+## How to Run

-1. Jalankan node:
+1. Run node:
-./portaldot_dev --dev --alice
+./portaldot_dev

-2. Buka:
-index.html
+2. Open index.html

+3. Connect wallet

+4. Submit proof

+   Note : use Wallet Portaldot extension
 ## Network
 ws://127.0.0.1:9944